Back to top

 Need help?
 Contact the Eurostat user support

 Health care expenditure quantifies the economic resources dedicated to health functions, excluding capital investment.
-Healthcare expenditure concerns itself primarily with healthcare goods and services that are consumed by resident units, irrespective of where that consumption takes place (it may be in the rest of the world) or who is paying for it.
-As such, exports of healthcare goods and services (to non-resident units) are excluded, whereas imports of healthcare goods and services for final use are included.
+Health care expenditure covers health care goods and services that are consumed by resident units, irrespective of where that consumption takes place (it may be in the rest of the world) or who is paying for it.
+As such, exports of health care goods and services (to non-resident units) are excluded, whereas imports of health care goods and services for final use are included.

-Health care expenditure data provide information on expenditure in the functionally defined area of health distinct by provider category (e.g. hospitals, general practitioners), function category (e.g. services of curative care, rehabilitative care, clinical laboratory, patient transport, prescribed medicines) and financing scheme (e.g. social security, private insurance company, household).
+Health care expenditure data provide information on expenditure broken down by function category (e.g. services of curative care, rehabilitative care, clinical laboratory, patient transport, prescribed medicines), provider category (e.g. hospitals, general practitioners) and financing scheme (e.g. social security, private insurance company, household).
 These categories form the 3 core classifications of the System of Health Accounts.

-The complementary classification for the revenues of the health care financing schemes is also disseminated by Eurostat.
+The complementary classification for the revenues broken down by health care financing schemes is also disseminated by Eurostat.

-Health care statistics describe the process of providing and financing health care in countries by referring to health care goods and services, its providers and financing.
+Health care expenditure statistics describe the process of providing and financing health care in countries by referring to final consumption of health care goods and services, its providers and financing.

-For the collection of the data on health care expenditure the System of Health Accounts (SHA) and its related set of International Classification for the Health Accounts (ICHA) is used.
-The SHA shares the goals of the System of National Account (SNA) to constitute an integrated system of comprehensive, internally consistent, and internationally comparable accounts, which should as far as possible be compatible with other aggregated economic and social statistical systems.
+For the collection of the data on health care expenditure, the System of Health Accounts (SHA) and its related set of International Classification for the Health Accounts (ICHA) is used.
+The SHA shares the goals of the System of National Accounts (SNA) to constitute an integrated system of comprehensive, internally consistent, and internationally comparable accounts, which should as far as possible be compatible with other economic and social statistical systems.
+Commission Regulation (EU) 2021/1901 provides a list of mandatory items, a more detailed list of voluntary breakdowns can be found in the SHA Manual.

 • health care by function (ICHA-HC);